James G. Diehl

 - Represented member of a closely-held limited liability company on claims for wrongful dissociation and conversion.
 Successfully negotiated a favorable settlement before trial.

-- Represented a minor student and parents in federal lawsuit against a prominent private boarding school based claims of sexual abuse by a school employee.
+- Represented student and parents in federal lawsuit against a prominent boarding school based on claims of sexual abuse by a school employee.
 Successfully negotiated a favorable settlement before trial.

 - Represented member-owners of a power plant on claims against co-owner for blocking monetization of investment tax credits.
 Obtained an arbitration award dissociating co-owner.